Ski Trip Packing List: Must Have Kids Ski Trip Essentials and Gear for Cold Weather

 I worried that if the pants were too large my kids would chafe and everyone knows how miserable that can be!
 (I also made sure to purchase this spray which is AWESOME for chafe prevention)

-My kids also enjoyed having the little thumb slots in their thermal shirts.
-It helps keep the sleeves down when putting on additional layers and made putting on the gloves and mittens too!
+My little kids also enjoyed having the little thumb slots in their thermal shirts.
+It helps keep the sleeves down when putting on additional layers over the base layers and made putting on the gloves and mittens easier too!
+The older ones didn’t use them but the younger ones thought they were fun 😉

-Even though we knew we’d be having “warmer” weather for a ski trip (highs in the upper 40’s our whole stay), our bodies are used to WARM weather.
+For our North Carolina trip, we knew we’d be having “warmer” weather for a ski trip (highs in the upper 40’s our whole stay), but our bodies are used to SUPER WARM weather.

 I knew it’d be a big adjustment for our systems being in a higher altitude and colder climate than we’re used to.

 It was important to me for my kids to have options in staying warm and being comfortable.
-I invested in a fleece gaiter for each of them (I bought these from Land’s End) and out of all the ski gear we had, these were the kids’ favorite items!
+I invested in a fleece gaiter for each of them and out of all the ski gear we had, these were the kids’ favorite items!

 They really loved them and I can see them wearing them at home too since they loved them so much.